 The best food for Persian cats will ensure that they get the right ratio of protein, fat, and carbohydrates, while also enabling them to maintain a healthy coat and eyes.
 “The Sand Cat,” a nickname given to them because their long fur protected them from heat and the sand in the Persian desert, needs a diet that is rich in high-quality protein, low in carbs, and has a reasonable fat ratio.

-You could feed your Persian on run-of-the-mill superstore cat food, but there are numerous high-quality brands that are designed for breeds like the Persian.
+You could feed your Persian on run-of-the-mill superstore cat food, but numerous high-quality brands are designed for breeds like the Persian.
 We have put together a list of the best brands, including reviews, so that you can make an informed decision and choose the right one for you and your cat.

 |Best Value||Iams ProActive Health Indoor||

-|Premium Choice||Royal Canin Persian Dry||
+|Royal Canin Persian Dry||

 |Royal Canin Persian Adult Canned||

-The 6 Best Food for Persian Cats – Reviews 2020
+The 7 Best Foods for Persian Cats

 2. Iams ProActive Health Indoor Dry Cat Food – Best Value

 Dry food is also considered beneficial because it helps combat dental disease and maintains good dental hygiene.
-It is also rich in protein and has been fortified with ingredients that include omega-3 and omega-6, which help maintain the coat of your Persian.
+It is rich in protein and has been fortified with ingredients that include omega-3 and omega-6, which help maintain the coat of your Persian.